 General economic conditions could adversely affect your Pass-Through Certificates.
-Changes in economic conditions and the condition of the residential housing market could adversely affect your Pass-Through Certificates in a number of ways.
-The rate and number of mortgage payment delinquencies remain high.
-The condition of the economy and the housing market have made it difficult or impossible for many borrowers to sell their homes or refinance their mortgages.
+Despite a general improvement in the residential housing market, certain segments of the market continue to experience serious difficulties.
+A substantial number of borrowers are "underwater," or owe more on their Mortgages than their homes are currently worth.
+In addition, adverse condition of the economy and the housing market have made it difficult or impossible for many borrowers to sell their homes or refinance their mortgages.

-If the U.S. economy is weak, we could experience continued high payment defaults on Mortgages.
-Payment defaults on Mortgages could result in accelerated prepayments of your Pass-Through Certificates as a result of our repurchase practices relating to seriously delinquent Mortgages and Mortgage modifications, refinancings, foreclosures or workouts.
-The rate of such refinancings and modifications could remain high as a result of our loan modification initiatives.
+These circumstances may persist and could worsen and accelerate if the United States economy, the housing market and consumer confidence do not continue to recover or if foreign economies experience difficulties.
+Payment defaults on Mortgages could result in accelerated prepayments of your Pass-Through Certificates as a result of Mortgage modifications, refinancings, foreclosures or workouts.

+The rate of such refinancings and modifications could also increase as a result of our Relief Refinance and Home Affordable Modification Programs and our non-HAMP modification initiatives.
 These developments could adversely affect the liquidity, pricing and yield of your Pass-Through Certificates.
-Payment and recovery of principal on your Pass-Through Certificates could depend on our ability to honor our guarantee obligations.
-See Substantial repurchases of seriously delinquent Mortgages could materially affect the prepayment rates of the assets backing your Pass-Through Certificates and Increased Mortgage refinance, modification and other loss mitigation programs could materially affect Mortgage prepayment speeds.
+Payment and recovery of principal on the Pass-Through Certificates could depend on our ability to honor our guarantee obligations.
+See Increased Mortgage refinance, modification and other loss mitigation programs could materially affect Mortgage prepayment speeds.